Date of Degree

 Additional experiments performed to assess the corrosive and catalytic influences of metallic materials on esterification reaction indicated Inconel 625 alloy, nickel wire and stainless steel materials have potential corrosion problems on the uncatalyzed esterification reaction at elevated reaction.
 However, tantalum and grade 5 titanium materials showed acceptable level of compatibility for similar reaction conditions, and this can encourage the design of a flow reactor system.

 Copyright 2011 KEHINDE SEUN BANKOLE

 Bankole, Kehinde Seun.
-"Uncatalyzed esterification of biomass-derived carboxylic acids." doctoral dissertation, University of Iowa, 2011.
+"Uncatalyzed esterification of biomass-derived carboxylic acids." doctoral PhD diss., University of Iowa, 2011.